evannetwork/evannetwork.github.io/dapps/hello-world.md

 ```

 The html file includes an dapp-wrapper that is capsuled around your application router.
-The [dapp-wrapper](/frontend/angular-core/dapp-wrapper) provides a bunch of functions.
-It provides the following functions:
+The [dapp-wrapper](/frontend/angular-core/dapp-wrapper) provides a bunch of functions:
   - Header bar including the current routes part translated (route https://evan.network#/hello-word will show {{ 'hello-world' | translate}})
   - Back Navigation Button, when the goBack Parameter is enable within the current routes data
   - Back Navigation Button, when the reload Parameter is enable within the current routes data
   - If we are in an [ionic split-pane](/frontend/ionic-split-pane) and the screen is smaller than 769px, a menu toggle button is inserted.
-  - Contractus Mailbox indicator for new mails
+  - evan.network Mailbox indicator for new mails
-  - Contractus Synchronisation identicator (loading / error case)
+  - evan.network Synchronisation identicator (loading / error case)

 ```html
 <contractus-loading *ngIf="loading" delayLoading="500"></contractus-loading>